shamira-oOo/shamira-oOo/README.md

 ##                              🫧 Hello ! ! >0< 🫧
-##My name is sha'mira and im majoring in computer science!
+## My name is sha'mira and im majoring in computer science!
 Aiming to do date analytics or programming.
-##Pronouns : Any

 <!--